 ORDER YOUR COPY OF FATHERHOOD!
 The most important and most fun parenting book you’ll ever read is OUT NOW.
 In 17 joyous, expert-lead chapters, Fatherly rough-houses with a UFC fighter’s kids, unearths cultural practices where men feign pregnancy, and breaks down the 6 essential conversations all parents should have (and have and have again).
 In between, there are 20+ experts, illustrated guides, and loads of damn good advice.

-“In the morning, when we first wake up, an internal alarm clock goes off in our colon and the colon starts contracting more vigorously,” Pasricha told Fatherly.
-“In fact, the colon contracts and squeezes 3 times as hard in the first hour we are awake compared to when we are sleeping.”
+“In the morning, when we first wake up, an internal alarm clock goes off in our colon, and the colon starts contracting more vigorously,” says gastroenterologist Sarina Pasricha, M.D.
+“In fact, the colon contracts and squeezes three times as hard in the first hour we are awake compared to when we are sleeping.”

-Ultimately, taking a morning poop is not vital for a person’s health, Pasricha says.
-But it sure is a pleasant diversion.
-“Typically the best time of the day to have a bowel movement is in the morning.
-However, some people may not have morning bowel movements and this does not necessarily mean there are any issues,” Pasricha.
-“It is ok not to have morning bowel movements as long as people are having regular daily bowel movements.”
+Ultimately, taking a prompt morning poop is not critical to a person’s health, Pasricha says.
+But it sure is a healthy way to poop as it ensures that you’re pooping on a regular basis.
+“Some people may not have morning bowel movements, and this does not necessarily mean there are any issues,” she says.
+“It is okay not to have morning bowel movements as long as people are having regular daily bowel movements.”